When pre-training hurts LoRA fine-tuning: a dynamical analysis via single-index models: Introduction

 Compared to full fine-tuning which updates all $k\times d$ entries of $\tilde{\omeg}$, LoRA reduces the number of trainable parameters to $(K+d)R$, yielding significant computational savings when $R$ is small.
 Crucially, the pre-trained matrix $\tilde{\omeg}$ is assumed to have been learned from diverse data, and therefore to encode representations that are informative for the downstream task.
 Understanding the interplay between the pre-trained weights and the low-rank fine-tuning update is critical to the development of a principled understanding~of~LoRA.

 Despite its remarkable success~\cite{yang2024low,mao2025survey}, LoRA is only partially understood.
 While recent studies have begun to characterize its expressive power, convergence properties, and optimization behavior~\cite{zeng2023expressive,mu2025convergence,kratsios2025sharp,liang2025does,kim2025lora,xu2025understanding,zhang2025lora}, several fundamental questions remain open.
 In particular, an important one is \emph{how the pre-trained representations impact the LoRA fine-tuning}.
+This is relevant as Hu \textit{et al}.~\cite[Sec.~7.3]{hu2022lora} suggest that the LoRA adaptation matrix may amplify task-specific features learned during pre-training but not sufficiently emphasized by the pretrained model.

 In this work we address this question in the context of single-index models, focusing on the particular role the pre-trained weights play on the fine-tuning learning dynamics.
 Single-index models define a class of target functions $f_{\star}(\boldx)=\phi(\omeg_{\star}\cdot \boldx)$ in which the relevant information for prediction effectively lies on a one-dimensional subspace of $\mathbb{R}^{d}$.
-It has recently gained in popularity as a non-linear but analytically tractable model for studying non-convex optimization and feature learning in high-dimensional learning~\cite{gardner1989three,barbier2019optimal,arous2021online,damian2022neural,ba2022high,cui24asymptotics,dandi2024two}. \citet{arous2021online} has shown that the convergence rate of one-pass SGD for single-index models is polynomial in the dimension $n = \Theta(d^{k^\star-1})$, with $k_{\star}$ being the \emph{information exponent}, quantifying the degree of non-linearity of activation $\phi$.
+It has recently gained in popularity as a non-linear but analytically tractable model for studying non-convex optimization and feature learning in high-dimensional learning~\cite{gardner1989three,barbier2019optimal,arous2021online,damian2022neural,ba2022high,cui24asymptotics,dandi2024two}.
+Ben Arous \textit{et al} \cite{arous2021online} has shown that the convergence rate of one-pass SGD for single-index models is polynomial in the dimension $n = \Theta(d^{k^\star-1})$, with $k_{\star}$ being the \emph{information exponent}, quantifying the degree of non-linearity of activation $\phi$.
 This sample complexity is far from optimal, with $n=\Theta(d)$ typically sufficing for efficiently retrieving $\boldsymbol{\omega}_{\star}$ for most well-behaved $\phi$ \cite{kalai2009isotron, barbier2019optimal, damian2024computational}.